 The Barbie movie represents an iconic moment in pop culture because Barbie herself is iconic (so is the movie’s cast).
-But also, because the experiential marketing surrounding the release has created enough buzz to have people longing for the days when they could spend their afternoons pushing Barbie around in her dream car instead of “circling back” and “following up” on emails.
+But also, because the experiential marketing surrounding the release of such a renowned brand has created enough buzz to have people longing for the days when they could spend their afternoons pushing Barbie around in her dream car instead of “circling back” and “following up” on emails.

 Just like FTP, Barbie is known for her collection of show-stopping vehicles.
 Her history with hot wheels dates a little farther back than ours, as Mattel gave Barbie her first ride in 1962 when they introduced her Austin-Healey convertible.